-My first pill was accompanied by a whirlwind of emotions: anger, depression, frustration, happiness, denial and sadness.
-I was diagnosed in April 2014, and everything is very new.
-But the months that followed led me to a trip of such proportions that there was no amount of support, information or prior knowledge that could have prepared me!
-I was a victim of sexual abuse for nearly three years, the test I did was contaminated and therefore gave a false negative reading.
+My first pill was accompanied by a swirl of emotions: anger, depression, frustration, happiness, denial, and sadness.
+I was diagnosed in April of 2014, and everything is very recent.
+But the months that followed took me on a journey of such proportions that there would be no amount of support, information or prior knowledge that could have prepared me!
+I was sexually abused for about three years, the test I did was contaminated and therefore gave a false negative reading.

-I remember, in October 2013, I started having major health problems.
-She (health) began to decline ...
-I had over 500 gallstones, while my weight was dropping.
+I remember, in October of 2013, I started to have major health problems.
+She (the health) began to decline ...
+I had more than 500 gallstones while my weight was on falling.
 Since then, my health has been in a downward spiral.
-In the short time October 2013 until today, I had seven surgeries, six procedures and more medical appointments that I wish I had at the age of 25 years.
+In the short time of October from 2013 to the present day, I had seven surgeries, six procedures and many more medical appointments that I would like to have at the age of 25 years.

 When my doctor told me about my diagnosis, I remember an immediate sense of emptiness.
 Was 10: 03 and went to work normally and actually finished my week without noticing anything different.
 Everything changed on Saturday morning.
 I got up and looked at the results and the bottle of pills that were with him.
 The idea that, before that, I had never taken any tablets except for non-prescription drugs affected me a lot and took a long time to come through in my mind the need that tablets ...

 I remember me telling me I did not have to take medication if I did not, though I knew deep down I HAD to DO IT.
 As I have the privilege of having my family around me to support me and I was too embarrassed to tell any of my friends, I was facing the monster of battle all alone.